 I got in touch with Paul in June 2020, and he very kindly told me a little more about his adventure games.

 There were a few attempts to squeeze the mainframe Adventure into home computers in 1981.
 Syrtis Software and Level 9 both managed to make versions for the 16K Nascom.
-Fitting it into 12K for the Atom must've been a challenge?
+Fitting a decent adventure into 12K for the Atom must've been a challenge?

 "Yes - there's a lot of text which doesn't leave much room for the program.
 But both for the Atom and the BBC Micro, a lot of the fun was in squeezing as much as possible into the spece available."